Let’s cut straight to the chase right now because, after all, what business isn’t seeking to accelerate results?

-We humans love our freedom of choice.
+We, humans, love our freedom of choice.
 Yet recent surveys show that ⅔ of Americans are unhappy with their jobs.
-Our lives are full of things we have-to-do, and then there’s things we want-to-do.
-We typically enjoy things we want-to-do, and aren’t as excited about things we have-to-do.
+Our lives are full of things we have to do, and then there are things we want to do.
+We typically enjoy things we want to do and aren’t as excited about things we have to do.

-In work, employees are told exactly what to do and how to do it, and for many, work just isn’t very fun.
-Since the choices employees have in their work environments are limited, work turns into something they have-to-do, and enjoyment disappears.
+At work, employees are told exactly what to do and how to do it, and for many, work just isn’t very fun.
+Since the choices employees have in their work environments are limited, work turns into something they have to do, and enjoyment disappears.

 And so does productivity!